 Selected Podcast Appearances

-Kicking off the third season of Art Center’s Change Lab podcast, Art Center College of Design’s President Lorne Buchman and Matthew Rolston discuss Rolston’s creative influences, his aesthetic of the Unity of Opposites, his ambivalence about the fashion industry's unrealistic standards of wealth and beauty and his fortuitous meeting, as a young Art Center student, with his childhood hero, Richard Avedon.
+Kicking off the third season of ArtCenter’s Change Lab podcast, Matthew Rolston sits for an interview at his alma mater, ArtCenter College of Design, with its president Lorne Buchman, to discuss Rolston’s creative influences, his aesthetic of the unity of opposites, his ambivalence about the fashion industry's unrealistic standards of wealth and beauty and his fortuitous meeting, thanks to ArtCenter, with his childhood hero, the photographer Richard Avedon.

 Matthew Rolston joined KCRW's Frances Anderton on her well-regarded podcast, DnA, to discuss the demise of Andy Warhol’s Interview magazine, its impacts on modern society, and Rolston's history working for the magazine.
-Rolston tells DnA about the “classic break” at Interview that launched his career back in 1977; about his first visit to the Interview offices in 1981 (where he witnessed Andy taking a lunch meeting with Nancy Reagan and the band Duran Duran), and about what made the magazine such a marker of cultural currency.
+Rolston tells Anderton about the “classic break” at Interview that launched his career back in 1977; about his first visit to the Interview offices in 1981 (where he witnessed Andy taking a lunch meeting with Nancy Reagan and the band Duran Duran), and about what made the magazine such a marker of cultural currency.

 KCRW's Art Talk, hosted by Hunter Drohojowska-Philp, presents a thought-provoking overview of Matthew Rolston's retrospective exhibition and book, Hollywood Royale: Out of the School of Los Angeles.
 Drohojowska-Philp is a cultural critic based in Los Angeles who covers the intersections of art and commerce.
 Here, she discusses the influences on Rolston’s Hollywood image-making – from the MGM portrait gallery photographer George Hurrell, to Paramount’s 1930s auteur Josef von Sternberg, and on to contemporary artists such as Andy Warhol.